Last Updated on January 26, 2023 by Carla Jonas

 Cluster studs are a contemporary alternative to simple studs, adding extra dazzle to any look.
 Cluster earrings are more elaborate than simple studs and are designed to make a dazzling statement.

 A timeless piece of jewelry can go a long way.
-Whether paired with smart office outfits, relaxed weekend ensembles, or with your New Years’ Eve attire, pearl earrings simply work in every situation.
+Whether paired with smart office outfits, relaxed weekend ensembles, with your Christmas outfits or New Years’ Eve attire, pearl earrings simply work in every situation.
 Discover our collection of Pearl Earrings, featuring exquisite pieces that range from true classics to unique, modern designs.
-Studs, drop and dangle earrings, birthstone earrings and more – all in our premium collections!
+Studs, drop and dangle earrings, birthstone earrings, bridesmaid earrings and more – all in our premium collections!

 Huggie earrings are miniature hoops.
 These types of earrings embrace the earlobe rather than hang below.
 They are circular in shape (similar to classic hoops) and occasionally resemble C-shaped hoops.